 Xin Zhou has served as our Executive Chairman since our inception.
 Mr. Zhou currently is an executive director and chairman of E-House Enterprise.
 He is one of the co-founders of E-House, an affiliate of E-House Enterprise, and has served as E-House's chairman since its inception.
 Mr. Zhou served as E-House's chief executive officer from 2003 to 2009, and has been serving as E-House's chief executive officer since April 2012.
 Mr. Zhou currently is also a director of Jupai Holdings Limited (NYSE: JP).
 He also served as co-chairman and chief executive officer of E-House's subsidiary, China Real Estate Information Corporation, from 2009 to April 2012.
 Mr. Zhou has over 25 years of experience in China's real estate industry.
 From 1997 to 2003, he served as director and general manager of Shanghai Real Estate Exchange Co., Ltd., and as deputy general manager of Shanghai Jinfeng Investments Co., Ltd., a company listed on the Shanghai Stock Exchange.
-Mr. Zhou was named as the "Person of the Year of Chinese Economy" jointly by SINA and People's Daily in 2016, received the "China Business Leader Award" from the Eighth China Business Leader Forum in 2016, received the "China Business Leader Award" from the Eighth China Business Leader Forum in 2016, received the "Outstanding Entrepreneur Award" from Enterprise Asia in 2010, awarded the "Special Contribution Award in China's Real Estate Services Industry" in 2005, and named one of the "ten most influential people in the real estate estate Association, director of The Nature Conservancy China, vice chairman of China Real Estate Developers and Investors Associations, and chairman of Real Estate Service Committee of China Real Estate Association.
+Mr. Zhou was named as the "Person of the Year of Chinese Economy" jointly by SINA and People's Daily in 2016, received the "China Business Leader Forum in 2016, received the "Outstanding Entrepreneur Award" from Enterprise Asia in 2010, awarded the "Special Contribution Award in China's Real Estate Services Industry" in 2005" from China City Property Exposition Commission.
+Mr. Zhou currently serves as vice chairman of China Real Estate Association, director of The Nature Conservancy China, vice chairman of China Real Estate Developers and Investors Associations, and chairman of Real Estate Service Committee of China Real Estate Association.
 He is also the rotating chairman of Shanghai Entrepreneur Association.
-Mr. Zhou currently serves as vice chairman of Shanghai Entrepreneur Association.
-Mr. Zhou currently serves as vice chairman of Shanghai Entrepreneur Association.
-Mr. Zhou currently serves as vice chairman of China Real Estate Service Committee of China Real Est
+Mr. Zhou received his bachelor degree from Shanghai University in China.